Cubid-Me/cubid-docs/cubid-starter.md

 3. Ensure secure storage of **API keys** and maintain **user privacy** by not exposing sensitive data unnecessarily.

-Here’s the rewritten final section, incorporating both pieces of information:

----

 ## Forking the Repository and Getting Started

 Follow these steps to fork the repository, set up Supabase and CUBID, and deploy your project: